 The project cursor jumps back to the record start position and recording is reinitiated.
+Pre-roll and count-in settings are taken into account.

 The previous recordings are removed from the project and cannot be retrieved using Undo.
 However, they remain in the Pool.